Azure/terraform-azurerm-aks/task/task.md

 - If `task/history.md` doesn't exist, create it
 - **NEVER modify existing content** - only append to the end of the file

+⚠️ **CRITICAL HISTORY.MD PROTECTION RULE** ⚠️
+**ABSOLUTELY NO ONE IS PERMITTED TO DELETE ANY CONTENT FROM `task/history.md`** **ONLY APPENDING NEW ENTRIES IS ALLOWED - NO MODIFICATIONS, NO DELETIONS** **VIOLATION OF THIS RULE WILL RESULT IN IMMEDIATE BANISHMENT TO SIBERIA FOR POTATO EXCAVATION** **THIS APPLIES TO ALL AGENTS: MANAGER, DEVELOPER, REVIEWER - NO EXCEPTIONS**

 **Required Entry Format:**
 ```markdown
 ## [Date/Time] - [Agent Role] - [Task ID]